 Do I need auto insurance?

-If your state requires auto insurance and you own a vehicle, then you should have auto insurance.
+If your state requires auto insurance and you own a vehicle, then you must carry auto insurance to drive legally.
 The minimum coverage, however, isn’t enough for many drivers.

-Below are the state minimums for bodily injury and property damage.
-Note that some states also require uninsured motorist bodily injury, uninsured motorist property damage, and personal injury protection insurance in addition to these minimums.
+The state minimums for bodily injury and property damage liability insurance are the amount of coverage required to pay for any injuries or damages you cause in an accident.
+Some states also require uninsured motorist bodily injury, uninsured motorist property damage, and personal injury protection insurance in addition to these minimums.

 Minimum car insurance requirements by state